trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">How to make your own knock-off ChatGPT using GPT‑3 (text‑davinci‑003) — where you can customize the rules to your needs, and access the resulting chatbot over an API. <a href="https://t.co/9jHrs91VHW">pic.twitter.com/9jHrs91VHW</a></p>&mdash; Riley Goodside (@goodside) <a href="https://twitter.com/goodside/status/1607487283782995968?ref_src=twsrc%5Etfw">December 26, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-To summarize: ChatGPT is designed specifically for chat bots and it incorporates tuning and mitigations to make outputs "safer."
-Chat bots like ChatGPT can be built using a prompt that includes a transcript of previous exchanges.

-Both ChatGPT and models in the GPT 3.5 series use RL and human feedback to optimize outputs.
-ChatGPT is by no means leaps and bounds better than the core GPT models. **It largely relies on a good prompt.**
+ChatGPT, like other models in the GPT-3.5 series, utilizes reinforcement learning and human feedback for optimization.
+Its **effectiveness is primarily due a good prompt.**

 ## The Prompt